The D-\bar{D} matter in Walecka's mean field theory: Introduction

 In 1974, Walecka \cite{walecka} constructed an effective Lagrangian composed of a baryon field and two mediated mesons $\sigma$ and $\omega$ to describe nucleon dynamics within highly condensed objects such a nucleus or neutron stars.
-The central idea of this model is the mean field theory (MFT), whereby we replace the meson field operators with their expectation values.
-The resulting equation of state for the system where the number of protons is equal the number of neutrons, called nuclear matter, exhibits nuclear saturation, where the two coupling constants in this theory are matched with binding energy and density of nuclear matter.
+The central idea of this model is the mean field theory (MFT), whereby we replace the meson fields operators by their expectation values.
+The resulting equation of state for the system where the number of protons is equal the number of neutrons, called nuclear matter, exhibits nuclear saturation, where the two coupling constants in this theory was chosen to fit them to the binding energy and density of nuclear matter.
 A prediction of this theory at zero temperature T=0 is the neutron matter is unbound.

+Although this theory is trustful for large number mass, suggest that may exist in nuclear matter clusters of nucleons type: n-p, n-p-n, p-p-p-n, n-n-p-p, ..., on the other hand the in neutron matter the interaction among neutrons are weaker than in the nuclear matter case, so in neutron matter is more favorable n-n states than states with multiple nucleons.
+Experimentally states (n-p) can be interpreted as deuterons and (n-n-p-p) can be interpreted as alpha particle and both particles are found in nuclear matter \cite{Blaschke:2008uf,Beyer:2000ds}.
+On the other hand the state (n-n) there is no experimental evidence.
+The other states that can be formed within the nuclear may be interpreted as excited states of nucleon and exotic mesons.

-Although this theory is trustful for large number mass, these results can be interpreted as consequence of there is a only possible configuration for two body N-N bound state can be organized, the neutron-proton system or deuteron.
-Another prediction of this theory at T=0 is that the nuclear matter is a liquid and the increasing of temperature it has a liquid-gas phase transition \cite{walecka}.
+Another prediction of this theory at T=0 is that the nuclear matter is a liquid and the increasing temperature it has a liquid-gas phase transition \cite{walecka}.
 The critical point has been measured by several experiments \cite{Viola:2003hy} and this value is T=$(7 \pm 1)$ MeV.

 For the pion matter, this situation is opposite case that of nuclear matter.
 Shuryak \cite{Shuryak:1990ie} predicted that this system at finite temperature is a liquid.
 Kostyuk {\it et al.} \cite{Kostyuk:2000if} have been proposed that the equation of state of pion matter gives a phase transition gas-liquid at T\textless 136 MeV.
 More recently, Anchishkin and Nazarenko \cite{Anchishkin:2006nx} used mean field theory and predicted that the temperature of the phase transition gas-liquid is T=43 MeV and the coupling constant was extracted for using the data of $\pi^{+}\pi^{-}$ invariant mass spectrum.